-HUMAN NUTRITION 221 AH
+AΗ 221 HUMAN NUTRITION

-Credits: 3 Prerequisite: BIO 213 OR CHM 111
+Prerequisite: BIO 213 or CHM 111

 This course provides a basic understanding of human nutrition as related to the optimal nutrition, health and well being of the individual and family.
+This class is offered for students going into a health care field.